Dates and location: November 3–4, 2025, Addis Ababa, Ethiopia

 Themes:

-1. Initial teacher education (ITE): Attracting and selecting strong candidates; impactful ITE content; quality field placement experiences.
+- Initial teacher education (ITE): Selection, content, and field placement experiences.

 Participants: The event expects 250-350 participants, including policymakers, government officials, academic leaders, teacher unions, school and district administrators, researchers, NGOs, private sector representatives, ITE and CPD providers, and teachers.

 Event format: The two-day event will include keynote speeches, presentations, interactive sessions, panel discussions, poster sessions, and an exhibition hall.
-The World Bank's upcoming report, "From Prospective to Prepared Teacher: A Global Study of Initial Teacher Education," will be featured.
+The World Bank's upcoming report, "From Prospective to Prepared Teacher: A Global Study of Initial Teacher Education," will be featured, along with other recent research and publications, including the Africa Teachers Report Series published jointly by UNESCO IICBA and the African Union.

 Outcomes: Event proceedings, including materials, key discussion points, conclusions, and announcements of future activities, will be shared after the event.
 These proceedings will serve as a valuable resource for ongoing efforts at regional and country levels.